dillonHe/EasyEDA-Documents/Tutorial/Schematic.md

 ## Net Name Conflict Error

-Sometime, when you convert project to PCB, open the Design manager or run a simulation, you will get a **Net Name Conflict** error message.
+Sometimes, when you convert project to PCB, open the Design manager or run a simulation, you will get a **Net Name Conflict** error message.

 ![](images/081_Schematic_ConvertToPCB-NetNameConflict.png)